Naga people: History

 Aside from developing contacts with the Ahom kingdom.
 During the 19th century, the British attempted to subjugate the Naga tribes and abolish traditional Naga practices such as headhunting and intertribal violence.
 After India became independent from British rule in 1947, the Naga became Indian citizens, though an ongoing ethnic conflict has existed in the region since 1958.

 Mongkawng

-According to the Burmese chronicles Tagung Yazawin, the first Chaopha of Mongkawng Samlongpha (1150–1201 CE) with the main town in Mogaung captured Naga country in the early 1200s.
+According to the Burmese chronicles Tagung Yazawin, the first Chaopha of Mongkawng Samlongpha with the main town in Mogaung captured Naga country in the mid 1300s.
 In the chronicle Naga country is named as "Khang Se".